gboes/gboes.github.io/tools/ereader.md

 <iframe width="360" height="640" src="https://www.youtube.com/embed/45dnxoKx8F4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </p>

+Since all I needed was covered with this setup, I did not do further tests with SSH.
+But the juiceSSH Android app installs and starts up as normally, so there seems to be potential for linux based projects.

-Let me know if this was helpful, if there are omissions or errors, or if you have recommendations to add.
-Enjoy reading.
+Let me know if this was helpful, if there are omissions or errors, or if you have experiences and recommendations to add.
+Enjoy reading!

 ## Further resources